samuria/blog/content/posts/graysonline/index.md

 [^6]: I've always wanted to say that
 [^7]: They didn't
 [^8]: I'm not really sure what my plan was.
 If I had done a crime, what was I gonna do, not report the publicly available sensitive data of thousands of people?
+[^9]: Because you wouldn't have the user identifier